HtmlCo/public/README.md

 ## SwapSolver
 - [Dave July Julio]( https://mobile.twitter.com/DJJ_5K) - Dave has over 5 years of experience, prior to this, he was the of Inventor of The Mind Machine Complex, bringing Professors their world At-Home.
 Prior to inventing the MMI, Dave was an early contributor to programs at [GaTech.edu]( https://cyber.gatech.edu/)  .

-## FIXING ANDROID PHONE ISSUES
-[SwapSolver](https://github.com/mt5g/public/blob/master/Swap-Solver-MQ5-SwapLibrary) - SwapSolver - previously know as SwapSpitter in MT4, this MQL5 Program Calculates the Swap charge for all Forex symbols and provides a SwapSpit Report, daily.

-## FIXING ANDROID PHONE ISSUES
-[SwapSolver](https://github.com/mt5g/public/blob/master/Swap-Solver-MQ5-SwapLibrary) - SwapSolver - previously know as SwapSpitter in MT4, this MQL5 Program Calculates the Swap charge for all Forex symbols and provides a SwapSpit Report, daily.

 [mt5g - MT5 Code Library](https://github.com/mt5g/public) mt5g github repository.

 [MT5 Profile](https://mastodon.online/web/statuses/104551921934380849) Profile of MT5 Trainer Dave Codeberg.